What to Expect on Your First Fishing Charter

 - Weather cancellation.
 Captains cancel in unsafe conditions.
 You’ll get a refund or reschedule.
 See what happens if weather cancels your trip.

 - Seasickness.
 The risk is highest on offshore trips in rough water.
 Inshore trips on protected water are low-risk.
+If someone in your group starts feeling sick, tell the mate immediately.
+They’ll help with positioning and fresh air.
 See how to avoid seasickness on a fishing charter.

 - Slow fishing.
 Fishing is fishing.
 Some days are slow.
+A good captain will move spots, change bait, and try different approaches.
 Inshore and reef trips in season are the most consistent for beginners.

 - Browse Beginner Charters Opens booking platform